entelognathus/agnathan-phylogeny/agnathan character list.md

 13. Pineal opening: 0, covered; 1, uncovered.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-We scored Eriptychius as unknown as it is unclear whether the tessera overlying the median dorsal plates is in life position or whether it has an opening in.
+> - Dearden *et al*.
+(2023): “We scored Eriptychius as unknown as it is unclear whether the tessera overlying the median dorsal plates is in life position or whether it has an opening in.

 14. Adenohypophysis: 0, absent; 1, present.